grpc/proposal/P5-core-large-scale-changes.md

 There are now multiple teams contributing to gRPC Core, each with different motivations and organizational aims.
 These teams form a community that needs to find consensus on overall direction of the gRPC core codebase.
-As such, the core API should no longer be considered a cut point for gRFC's, and instead any larger change ought to be considered for such a process.
+As such, the core API should no longer be considered a cut point for gRFCs, and instead any larger change ought to be considered for such a process.

 ### Related Proposals:
-* This change extends P3 to expect gRFC's for changes to gRPC Core's internals and not just its public API.
+* This change extends [P3](https://github.com/grpc/proposal/blob/master/P3-grfcs-for-core-api-changes.md) to expect gRFCs for changes to gRPC Core's internals and not just its public API.

 ## Proposal